joelparkerhenderson/ways-of-working/README.md

   impermanent, such as "happy customers this year, large profits next year".
   Values can be comparative, such as "responding to change over following a plan".

+* <b>Whys</b> are explanations of why something matters.
+Whys help people understand context.
+Examples: "Why is our principle X?", "Why do we value X?", "Why do we do X?", "Why are we working on this together?".

 * <b>Ground rules</b> are guidelines of how people need to behave, for specific situations such as meetings, or activities, or tasks.
 Examples: "At our meetings everyone gets the opportunity to speak", "Communicate directly